thunderk/paysages3d/README.md

 ### Using QtSDK (All platforms)

-Download and install the latest [QtSDK](http://qt-project.org/downloads).
+Download and install the latest [QtSDK](http://qt.io/download).

 Launch QtCreator, open the project file *src/paysages.pro* and build it.

-To run the program, choose the *quickapp* target.
+To run the program, choose the *modeler* target.
 To run the unit tests, choose the *tests* target.

 ### Using a packaged Qt (Linux)

-You need at least the 5.4 packaged version of Qt, with qMake and QtCore, QtGui and QtOpengl modules.
+You need at least the 5.4 packaged version of Qt, with qMake and QtCore, QtQuick and QtOpengl modules.

 On Ubuntu/Mint:

-    sudo apt-get install qt5-qmake libqt5core5a libqt5gui5 libqt5widgets5 libqt5opengl5-dev
+    sudo apt-get install qt5-qmake libqt5core5a libqt5quick5 libqt5qml5 libqt5opengl5-dev

 Then to build and run the software: